Neha/designsystem101/README.md

 ## How to start?
 Do not start with the code.
 I repeat do not.

-- Audit and review the current projects
+1. Audit and review the current projects
 Understad the current products.
 Review the product designs understand the UI , UX and patterns.

-- Survey
+2. Do the Survey
 Do survey about what current DS they are using?
 What are deciding factors to pick a DS etc.

-- Scope
+3. Define the Scope
 Create the scope of the DS.
 You don't need to everything.
 It is fine if in starting you have only 10 components or just style guide but it is not fine if no one is using them.
 Would it be responsive or not?
 No one is going to ask you about accessibility but you need to do it.

-- Tech stack
+4. Pick your Tech stack
 What technology you are going to pick?
 If there are decision makers then your job is easy otherwise you have to spend time to make the rest of the products understand why X and not Y.

 ## Pre Design System
-Do the audit of the products from the POV of UX and UI.
+- Do the audit of the products from the POV of UX and UI.
 Understand the browsers, OS, Breakpoints etc.
-Pull out the patterns
+- Pull out the patterns
-Pull out the components
+- Pull out the components
-Understand the Typescale, Spacing, Colors, Micro-interaction(s), Understand the data-handling and consuming
+- Understand the Typescale, Spacing, Colors, Micro-interaction(s),
+- Understand the data-handling and consuming
-Understand the performance metric (if any)
+- Understand the performance metric (if any)

 ## Collabration
 - Product Audit